 Table of Contents

 Learning to make a homemade angel food cake recipe is like a right of passage for all home bakers.
-It’s a classic cake that looks as elegant as it tastes and is the perfect cake for all kinds of occasions.
+It’s a classic cake, just like pineapple upside-down cake that looks as elegant as it tastes and is the perfect cake for all kinds of occasions.

 The best angel food cake recipe is simple and light with a pillowy soft white crumb and light golden edges.
-It’s way better than store-bought and tastes like marshmallow vanilla heaven.
+It’s way better than store-bought, fluffy like a cloud and is perfect to use for classic strawberry shortcake!

 Why This Recipe Works

 - The perfect texture.
 This angel food cake recipe is less about the ingredients and more about the process.
-Taking great care to follow the steps carefully is worth it for the light and airy texture alone!
+Follow the steps carefully for a light and airy texture!

 - Simple ingredients.
 Made without egg yolks, butter or oil which makes this a low fat cake.
-Just like with meringue cookies, its egg whites that gives it that pure white color.
+Just like with meringue cookies, its egg whites give it a pure white color.

 - Better than a box cake mix.
-This humble cake is easy to make but still so much better when it’s homemade.
-You can’t get the same height or texture from a box mix.
+You can’t get the same height or texture from a box mix, homemade really is better!

 Angel Food Cake Ingredients